-To put simply:
+To put it simply:

 Eating a Diet That’s High in Sugary Foods

-Eating a diet that’s high in sugary foods is a big risk factor for developing cavities.
+Eating a diet that’s high in sugary foods is a significant risk factor for developing cavities.
 When acid frequently penetrates your tooth because you consume foods or drinks high in sugar and starch, it attacks your enamel and can cause it to lose its minerals.

 Having Poor Dental Hygiene